 Thursday, Feb.
 7 – Jamel Brinkley is the author of A Lucky Man: Stories and his fiction has appeared in The Best American Short Stories 2018, Ploughshares, The Threepenny Review, Glimmer Train and American Short Fiction.

 He was the 2016-17 Carol Houck Smith Fiction Fellow at the Wisconsin Institute for Creative Writing and is currently a Wallace Stegner Fellow in Fiction at Stanford University.
-A Lucky Man is a finalist for the National Book Award.
+A Lucky Man was a finalist for the 2018 National Book Award.

 Thursday, March 7 – Crystal Wilkinson’s debut novel, The Birds of Opulence, received the 2016 Ernest J. Gaines Award for Literary Excellence.
 Her other works include the short-story collections Blackberries, Blackberries and Water Street.
 Wilkinson is an associate professor of English in the creative writing program at the University of Kentucky.